wp-plugins/wp-support-ticket/readme.txt

 3. Go to `Settings-> WP Support`, and set some options.
 It's really easy.
 4. Use shortcodes or functions to display uploaded files in frontend.

+Registered in users will be able to create support tickets.

+1. Create a new page and put [create_support] Shortcode in that page.
+This will be the page from where users will be able to create a support ticket thread.

+2. Create another page and put [ticket] Shortcode in that page.
+The tickets created by the registered users will be listed in this page.
+From this page users will be able to reply to already created tickets.

+3. Admin can View/ Reply to a ticket from admin panel.

+4. Emails will be sent to respective Admin or Users each time a ticket is created or replied.

 * If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
 Sample .PO file can be downloaded from <a href="http://aviplugins.com/language-sample/wst-da_DK.po">here</a>

 == Frequently Asked Questions ==